Generalized Dynamical Duality of Quantum Particles in One Dimension

-In Fig.\ref{fig_range}, we plot out $n_{\rm q}(k)$ for two and three identical fermions at a fixed $l=-l_T$ and tunable $r_p$.
-One can see that a larger $|r_p|$ indeed leads to a larger deviation of $n_{\rm T}(k)$ from zero-range case.
-In quasi-1D, the reduced effective range follows $r_p=\frac{a_{\perp}^2 k_0}{12} - \frac{a_{\perp}}{4} \zeta(1/2, 1)$\cite{Cui2}, where $k_0$ is the 3D p-wave range, $a_{\perp}$ is the transverse trap length and $\zeta(.,.)$ is the Hurwitz zeta function.
-For a realistic $^{40}$K Fermi gas with $k_0= -0.04a_0^{-1}$ ($a_0$ is the Bohr radius)\cite{K40} and typical $a_{\perp}=70$nm, we have $r_p\sim -280$nm.
+Fig.~\ref{fig_range} shows $n_{\rm q}(k)$ for two and three identical fermions at a fixed $l=-l_T$ and tunable $r_p$.
+One can see that a larger $|r_p|$ indeed leads to a larger deviation of $n_{\rm q}(k)$ from zero-range case.
+In quasi-1D, the reduced effective range follows $r_p=\frac{a_{\perp}^2 k_0}{12} - \frac{a_{\perp}}{4} \zeta(1/2, 1)$~\cite{Cui2}, where $k_0$ is the 3D p-wave range, $a_{\perp}$ is the transverse trap length and $\zeta(.,.)$ is the Hurwitz zeta function.
+For a realistic $^{40}$K Fermi gas with $k_0= -0.04a_0^{-1}$ ($a_0$ is the Bohr radius)~\cite{K40} and typical $a_{\perp}=70$nm, we have $r_p\sim -280$nm.
 Given the 1D trap length $l_T=10-20 a_{\perp}$, we have $|r_p|/l_T\sim 0.2-0.4$.
-Within this range, Fig. \ref{fig_range} shows that $n_{\rm q}(k)$ are only slightly modified from $r_p=0$ case, with main modifications in small-$k$ regime.
+Within this range, Fig.~\ref{fig_range} shows that $n_{\rm q}(k)$ are only slightly modified from $r_p=0$ case, with main modifications in small-$k$ regime.
 Therefore we expect the dynamical Bose-Fermi duality can be feasibly observed in realistic quasi-1D ultracold gases, even the Fermi gas is with a finite effective range.
-To explore the duality of anyons, one may first prepare a trapped anyonic gas following the s-p hybridization scheme\cite{Cui} and then release it to measure $n(k)$.
+To explore the duality of anyons, one may first prepare a trapped anyonic gas following the s-p hybridization scheme~\cite{Cui} and then release it to measure $n(k)$.

 In summary, we have established a generalized dynamical duality for 1D quantum particles with arbitrary statistics.
 It tells that all 1D systems with the same scattering length, including bosons, fermions and anyons, approach the same momentum distribution long after being released from a trap.
-This momentum distribution is uniqued given by the quasi-momentum distribution of initial state.
+This momentum distribution is uniquely given by the quasi-momentum distribution of initial state.
 These predictions can be practically detected in quasi-1D ultracold gases with tunable interactions.
-By extending the phenomenon of dynamical fermionization\cite{dyn_fer_expt,Gangardt, Campbell} to arbitrary statistics and coupling strengths, our current study has significantly broadened the scope of exact duality in 1D, and moreover, pointed to an intrinsically deep connection between 1D systems in a general context.
+By extending the phenomena of DF~\cite{dyn_fer_expt,Gangardt, Campbell} and DB~\cite{Campo, Patu3, Minguzzi} to arbitrary statistics and coupling strengths, our current study has significantly broadened the scope of exact duality in 1D, and moreover, pointed to an intrinsically deep connection between 1D systems in a general context.